How to Clean and Take Care of Your Painted Cabinets

 When Bad Things Happen to Good Cabinets

 Grease spatters from cooking.
 A stray crayon mark.
 Chocolate chip cookies.
 As a high-activity zone, your kitchen faces some stiff challenges.
-Factor-finished painted cabinets can provide many years of beauty.
-However, in the face of food spills, fingerprints and household grime, some maintenance will be necessary to preserve that bright new finish.
+Factory-finished painted cabinets can provide many years of beauty.
+However, in the face of food spills, fingerprints and household grime, caring for painted cabinets will be necessary to preserve that bright new finish.
 Here are some tips on how to clean painted cabinets with a minimum of fuss.

 Weekly, simply dust cabinets with a soft damp cloth (a microfiber rag is great) and dry with a soft towel.
 Avoid using a dripping wet cloth, which could result in moisture getting trapped in corners.
 Do not use polishes, oils or wax.